 MILK is NOT GOOD for your kitten.

 Do not feed your kitten milk.
 Fresh, clean filtered water is all s/he needs.
-A sudden change in water can upset your kitten's digestive tract and cause him/her to have diarrhea, so I recommend that you give him/her only purified water at first and gradually change over to your own filtered water.
+A sudden change in water can upset your kitten's digestive tract and cause him/her to have diarrhea, so I recommend that you give him/her purified bottle water (Costco/Sam's Club) at first and gradually change over to your own filtered water.
 This lessens the shock to the digestive system of the change from RoyalRags water to your local water.

 Your kitten should have his/her own bowls.
 The stainless steel bowls are the best, and china, ceramic or glass bowls are good too.
 Do not use plastic bowls as they can harbor bacteria and hold oils which can cause feline acne or allergic skin reactions.